Póvoa de Varzim: Education

+Campus 2 of the Technical University of Porto.

-Higher education has limited history and availability.
-The Póvoa de Varzim/Vila do Conde campus or Campus 2 of Porto Polytechnic houses the Superior School of Hospitality and Tourism (ESHT) and the School of Media, Arts and Design (ESMAD).
-The later school is centered around creativity and employability, offering academic choices centered around design, cinema, photography, multimedia, and the Web.
-Campus 2 was built in 2001, with 31544 m2 and state-of-the-art facilities such as three amphitheaters, a large library, an auditorium and a research space.
-Póvoa's campus origins lie in the former School of Industrial Studies and Management founded in 1990, offering undergraduate and postgraduate education in management and technology.
-The new campus has planned expansion, adaptation and academic internationalization.
+Higher education in the region has a dynamic history and growing availability.
+The Póvoa de Varzim/Vila do Conde campus, also known as Campus 2 of the Technical University of Porto (Universidade Técnica do Porto), houses the Superior School of Hospitality and Tourism — which maintains its polytechnic nature — and the Faculty of Media, Arts and Design.
+The latter faculty is centered around creativity and employability, offering academic choices focused on design, cinema, photography, multimedia, and the Web.
+Campus 2 was built in 2001, spanning 31544 m2 with state-of-the-art facilities such as three amphitheaters, a large library, an auditorium, and a research space.

+The campus's origins lie in the former School of Industrial Studies and Management founded in 1990, which originally offered undergraduate and postgraduate education in management and technology.
+Under the framework of the Technical University of Porto, the campus is poised for strategic expansion, adaptation, and further academic internationalization.

 Rocha Peixoto Library.
 Contemporary architecture (1991) juxtaposed by 1921 historic architecture.

 Póvoa de Varzim has public, denominational and independent schools in the city and outskirts.
 Public education in the municipality is provided by five school districts: Flávio Gonçalves, Cego do Maio, Aver-o-Mar, Campo Aberto, and Rates.
 These school districts arrange kindergartens and schools to the 9th grade of different locations of the municipality and are headed by Escolas de Educação Básica do 2.° e 3.°Ciclo (6th to the 9th-grade schools) that give the name to each district.
 Private schools are primarily run by Catholic parishes or groups, the most notable of which is the Colégio do Sagrado Coração de Jesus.
 The Grande Colégio da Póvoa de Varzim and Campo Verde School of Agriculture are eminent independent schools and MAPADI is a large facility and school for children with down syndrome.

 Secondary education (10th to the 12th grade) is provided in the school section at Póvoa city centre: Escola Secundária Eça de Queirós and Escola Secundária Rocha Peixoto and by the Colégio de Amorim, an independent school in the outskirts.
 Eça de Queirós was a lyceum created in 1904 that maintains its humanist outlook and Rocha Peixoto was a former industrial and commercial school created in 1924.

 The Rocha Peixoto Municipal Library, established in 1880, was housed in the current building in 1991. the public library system includes some branches in the suburbs, Diana Bar Beach Library and the Garden Library of Casa Manuel Lopes, a youth seasonal library during the month of August.